ndeakin/ski/README.md

 ##Future Development

-The game currently shows a skier that can be controlled as they ski down a white background with gates (going through the gates is optional).
-Fleshing out the graphics (ex. adding more skier and gate sprites) and improving physics (ex. implementing more physics) are the main priorities currently.
+The game currently shows a skier that can be controlled as they ski down a white background with gates.
+Adding more game features and, less importantly, fleshing out the graphics (ex. adding more skier and gate sprites) are the main priorities currently.

+##Other Notes

+The sprites used for the skiers and gates (and any others you recognize from images/skiing_sprite_sheet.png) are not created by me, but by Tiertex Design Studios.